 It has been operating in the Lower South West since 2014 and was expanded in to the Cockburn-Kwinana local government areas in 2015.

 The WA NDIS supports eligible people with disability to create a plan and gain access to appropriate supports and services based on their needs and goals.

 The Disability Services Commission is hosting a series of information sessions about the WA NDIS throughout July, focused on the expansion into the local government areas of Armadale, Murray and Serpentine-Jarrahdale.

 WA NDIS is one of two models of NDIS currently being trialled in WA.
 Since 2014, the Commonwealth Government has also been running a NDIS trial in WA, in the Perth Hills area.
 Their trial is operating the National Disability Insurance Agency NDIS model.
 For more details about this trial visit the NDIS website.

-State-wide roll out of the NDIS in Western Australia will commence on 1 July 2017.
+In April, the State and Commonwealth governments announced an extension and expansion (factsheet) of the current trials in Western Australia, and that state-wide roll out of the NDIS in Western Australia will commence from 1 July 2017.